ayenzky/webriq-cms/README.md

 ### Template Helpers

-When writing preview templates or widget templates, you can use any component or helper normally available in Ember apps, but apart from that netlify CMS adds a few extra helpers:
+When writing preview templates or widget templates, you can use any component or helper normally available in Ember apps, but apart from that webriq CMS adds a few extra helpers:

 #### Time format

-Netlify CMS has a built-in time-format helper for formatting date and time with the formatting syntax from [moment.js](http://momentjs.com/).
+WebriQ CMS has a built-in time-format helper for formatting date and time with the formatting syntax from [moment.js](http://momentjs.com/).

 ```html
 <h2>Date: {{ time-format entry.date "dddd, MMMM Do YYYY, h:mm:ss a"}}</h2>